DIAGNijmegen/ignite-data-toolkit/README.md

 ### Repository layout

 Welcome to the Github repository for the IGNITE data toolkit.
 Here we store the code to download all data from the associated [Zenodo data repository](https://zenodo.org/records/15674785), in addition to code used for the technical validation of the toolkit.
-The repository is layed out as follows:
+The repository is laid out as follows:

 * The [`data/`](data/) folder starts out empty and is populated with files after running the [`download_all.sh`](download_all.sh) shell script.
 Each of the subdirectories of [`data/`](data/) is layed like this:
 ```bash